 To experience Chicago’s funny side, find a local sketch comedy or improv show.
 Performances range from improv Shakespeare to improv puppet performances to a “60 plays in 60 minutes” show built around audience suggestions.
 For show listings, pick up a Time Out Chicago while you’re here or check out this list of comedy venues.
 Tickets range from less than $10 to more than $30 for a couple hours of entertainment.
 And you’ll be seeing tomorrow’s comedy superstars while you’re at it.

-Free things to do in Chicago in winter
+Free Chicago winter activities

+What if money is tight and you want some cheap or free Chicago winter activities?
 The Lincoln Park Zoo is open year-round, and it’s one of the nation’s largest free zoos.
 The zoo is half outdoor, half indoor, so you’ll need to dress warmly, but there are plenty of inside rooms to escape the cold and witness giraffes, alligators, gorillas, polar bears, monkeys, tigers, snakes and penguins.

 The Garfield Park Conservatory is a huge facility housing plants from around the world, from cacti to banana trees.
 They even have a fern room that shows what Chicago might have looked like millions of years ago – a wetland with ferns and towering green trees everywhere.